 If you use the Linux server RPM package

-the mysql.server script will be installed in
+mysql.server script may be installed in the

 /etc/init.d directory with the name

-information on the Linux RPM packages.
+on the Linux RPM packages.

 Some vendors provide RPM packages that install a startup script under a different name such as mysqld.